-Detail For management to consider Management Response Status as at 2018-19 audit Management Response Control Account Reconciliations In our June 2018 Audit Update Briefing to Joint Audit Committee members, which was based on our March 2018 audit visit, we highlighted that control account reconciliations had not been completed during the year.
+Detail For management to consider Management Response Status as at 2018-19 audit Management Response Control Acc count Reconciliations In our June 2018 Audit Update Briefing to Joint Audit Committee members, which was based on our March 2018 audit visit, we highlighted that control account reconciliations had not been completed during the year.
 Although the Finance Team were able to complete the accounts receivable reconciliations retrospectively, this was not possible for the year-end accounts payable reconciliation.
 The new finance system is a live system and no report was run as at 31 March 2018 to enable the accounts payable reconciliation to take place.
 As a result, we undertook additional testing of year-end transactions to ensure the creditor balances within the draft financial statements were not materially misstated.
-Control account reconciliations were also not printed and signed off by preparer or by reviewer, therefore little evidence that they had in fact been reviewed by the Head of Finance.
-It is important going forward that the finance team implement robust internal controls to ensure that monthly reconciliations are completed promptly and thoroughly to give assurance over year-end balances.
+It is important, going forward, that the finance team implement robust internal controls to ensure that monthly reconciliations are completed promptly and thoroughly to give assurance over year-end balances.
 Finance need to ensure suitable evidence of timely review of control account reconciliations is implemented.
 The monthly task plan list includes a sheet to track the production and review of control account reconciliations throughout the year.
 This sheet will be updated at each month end to record that reconciliations are taking place and have been reviewed.
 Target Date: 30 September 2018 Partially Completed All reconciliations, except for the Sundry Creditor control account, were completed during 2018-19.
 However, some issues were identified during our audit testing which have been reflected in our recommendations in Appendix 1 above.
 See Appendix 1.